The Momentum Leader and the Enlightened Shadow

 Working in Tandem for Consistent Momentum

-Neither role is the sole responsible party for the group's attention.
-The Momentum Leader excels at establishing captivating initial group focus while the Enlightened Shadow becomes crucial to gently ensuring reluctant children become active contributors before momentum is lost.
+Neither role takes sole responsibility for the group's attention.
+The Momentum Leader excels at capturing initial group focus, while the Enlightened Shadow gently ensures that reluctant children become active contributors before momentum is lost.

-This division of labor allows both to concentrate on their primary purpose, while also fluidly switching roles when appropriate.
+While each guiding adult concentrates on their primary purpose, they can also fluidly switch roles when appropriate.
 This synergy, practiced deliberately over time, is what sustains dynamic classroom-wide joint attention where no one is left trailing or waiting behind.

 This one-page guide demonstrates the five-step process of a group being formed from chaos by a Momentum Leader and an Enlightened Shadow.